 1) Modified Bitumen

 The roof above is 3 ply mod-bit – thick bitumen membrane, that is very puncture resistant, but cannot stand up to ponding water.
 Seams “torched” together, and any kind of debris in seams will cause delimitation and leaks.
 Mod-bit is very heavy, and on this job, the homeowner had to pay $1,500 in dumpster fees alone!

 Here are real examples of very expensive EPDM failures:

-Above you can see a leaking rubber roof deck, with a completely destroyed room below it.
+Above you can see a leaking deck made of EPDM Rubber, with a completely destroyed room below it.